Klinoklaz/minicache/README.md

 * Uses a customized version of 2Q algorithm (FIFO + LFU) as cache evicting policy
 * Manual control of cache update by sending a special header
 * A cli tool that can inspect details of the cache, reload config file without restarting, etc.
+* Adaptive token bucket rate limiting, useful for putting CPU usage under control when hit by recursive crawlers

 Considering that a typical low-end hosting server priced below $5/mo has 512MB~1GB of RAM, this caching proxy should work fine for a website containing a few thousand pages.

 A few limitations to keep in mind:

 * The cache size limit configuration doesn't count any space taken by cache keys (request URI) and cached response headers, which theoretically can be pretty large.
-* It doesn't distinguish between dynamic contents (usually html, js, css) and static files (jpg, zip), and will cache them all by default.
-This may not be preferable since caching static files takes huge amount of memory without much benefits.
+* It doesn't distinguish between dynamic contents (usually html, js, css) and static files (jpg, zip), and will cache everything by default.
+This may not be preferable since caching static files takes huge amounts of memory without much benefits.
 Additional setup (e.g., [with nginx](#example-with-nginx)) to serve static files directly is recommended.

 ## Usage
 To keep the proxy running on your server after logging out from ssh: